Isaius/chat-api-websocket/README.md

 ## Why?

-This is just a simple example for learning proposity.
+This is just a simple example for learning purpose.
 Feel free to use.